 This lake also has the distinction of being the deepest lake in Central America, with an estimated depth of around 340 meters.
 The lake is a result of a volcanic eruption over 80,000 years ago.

 Lake Atitlan is blessed with the perfect climate – not too hot and not too cold.
 It feels just right -this is because it lies 1,560 meters above sea level and around 15 degrees above the equator.
 Here, the sun shines virtually every day, although you should expect some rain from May to October.

-The lake is teeming with black bass so it makes for great fishing.
+The lake is teeming with black bass, so it makes for great fishing.
 You can also rent a motorcycle or a bike so that you can explore the lakeside.
 Another option is for you to go horseback riding.
 What's more, if you are in for a cool dip in the lake, there are dive shops that rent out equipment.
 You can also take a tour of the Lake by boat.
-There are several tour companies that provide boat trips to the different lake towns.
+Several tour companies provide boat trips to the different lake towns.

 Lake Atitlan is home to the Cakchiquel and Maya-Tzutujil women, famous for their exquisite traditional clothing that is completely hand-woven and features intricate embroidery.
 You can even see some of the residents wearing these brightly colored fabrics, which are also available for sale.
 Around Lake Atitlan, you will get a fascinating glimpse of Mayan culture.
 Getting to know the Mayan people living in the villages surrounding the lake is also an experience in itself.